lsst/dp1_lsst_io/docs/tutorials/portal/105/portal-105-4.rst

 ..
 To reference a label that isn't associated with an reST object such as a title or figure, you must include the link and explicit title using the syntax :ref:`link text <label-name>`.
 ..
 A warning will alert you of identical labels during the linkcheck process.

-**1. Execute an image query.**
+**2. Enter and execute an image query.**

-Go to `data.lsst.cloud <https://data.lsst.cloud>`_ , select the Portal Aspect, and click on the "DP1 Images" tab at the top.
-Enter your desired constraints for the image query, and click "Search" to execute it.
+Enter your desired constraints for the image query.
-An example below will use DP1 Rubin data from the Euclid Deep Field South (EDFS), at RA = 59.1, Dec = -48.73.
+An example below will use DP1 Rubin data from the Euclid Deep Field South (EDFS), containing location of RA = 59.1, Dec = -48.73.
 Enter those coordinates in the "Location" box.
 For "Observation Type and Source", click the box "Coadds and Difference Images" (3).
 Leave other boxes under "Enter Constraints" unchecked.